 Another near-universal belief is that Susan Bones is a redhead with (after puberty, at least) an impossibly voluptuous figure.
 Her hair color is never mentioned in the books, but she does have red hair in the first film, in which she was played by Chris Columbus's daughter.

 A common theme in "X Reads the Harry Potter books" (and possibly in other types of fics as well) is that Remus has an obsession (or at greatly enjoys) chocolate.
+This probably comes fromThe Shoebox Project, a fic that inspired quite a lot of common Marauder tropes.
+In it, chocolate is randomly Remus' Trademark Favorite Food.
+Everyone copied it, and it caught on.

 Masteries, apprenticeships and other levels and certifications of magical education beyond Hogwarts are entirely a fan creation; JK Rowling has explicitly stated that there's nothing more to learn after seventh year.

 The idea that snake Harry set free from the zoo in the first book later became Nagini.
 This was a popular fan theory before the end of the series.
 After the series ended, it was sort of forgotten that the theory had never actually been confirmed and it slipped into the realm of fanon.
 There's even an associated quote attributed to Rowling, but God Never Said That.
-In fact, it doesn't make any sense anyway, since the snake at the zoo is a Boa Constrictor and Nagini is a poisonous snake.
+In fact, it doesn't make any sense anyway, since the snake at the zoo is a Boa Constrictor and Nagini is a venomous snake.
 Also, the snake at the zoo had a male voice in the film and Nagini is a female.

 The Draco Trilogy either created or codified the notion that the Malfoy family home is called "Malfoy Manor".
 Pretty soon it became fanon that every rich pure-blood family lives in a mansion called "[last name] Manor", even as the canon contradicted this by showing that the Black family, at least, lived at Number 12, Grimmauld Place (don't think this has stopped "Black Manor" from showing up in fanfiction).
 The name "Malfoy Manor", however, got canonized in Harry Potter and the Deathly Hallows.
 Whether Cassandra Claire guessed accurately or Rowling just used the fanon name is unclear.
 (It's worth noting, however, that The Draco Trilogy uses the terms "Malfoy Manor" and "Malfoy Mansion" interchangeably, but only the former name got picked up.)

-It is often suggested that wizards use betrothal contracts.
+It's often suggested that wizards use betrothal contracts.
 This has never been exactly stated, and fanon mainly uses it to justify putting Harry with other females, or to be used to try and force him and Ginny together.

 It may have been Grindlewald's phrase, but many assume that Dumbledore, particularly his bashed form, works to obtain his own 'Greater Good'.